jmiguelmangas/web-jmmangas-react/README.md

+Here's the updated README.md file in a copy-paste-friendly format:

 # Photography Portfolio Website

 This is a React-based photography portfolio website for showcasing various photography services.
-The project includes features such as a header with navigation and social media icons, a hero section, and a services carousel with navigation arrows.
+The project includes features such as a header with navigation and social media icons, a hero section, a services carousel with navigation arrows, and a gallery section.

 ## Table of Contents